 On April 28, 1998, CPV acquired eight correctional and detention facilities operated by the Company.
-The Company received approximately \$42.0 million for the three facilities owned by it and for the rights to acquire four of the other five facilities, and realized a profit of approximately \$18.0 million.
-The eighth facility was purchased directly from the government entity.
-CPV also was granted the option to acquire three additional correctional facilities and the fifteen-year right to acquire and lease back future correctional and detention facilities developed or acquired by the Company.
+The Company and CPV have three common members on their respective boards of directors.
+CPV also was granted the fifteen-year right to acquire and lease back future correctional and detention facilities developed or acquired by the Company.
 During fiscal 1998 and 1999, CPV acquired two additional facilities for \$94.1 million.
 In fiscal 2000, CPV purchased an eleventh facility that the Company had the right to acquire for \$15.3 million.
 The Company recognized no net proceeds from the sale.
+There were no purchase and sale transactions between the Company and CPV in 2001.

-Simultaneous with the purchases, the Company entered into a ten-year operating lease of these facilities from CPV.
+Simultaneous with the purchases, the Company entered into ten-year operating leases of these facilities from CPV.
 As the lease agreements are subject to contractual lease increases, the Company records operating lease expense for these leases on a straight-line basis over the term of the leases.

-The deferred unamortized net gain at December 31, 2000, which is included in "Deferred revenue" in the accompanying consolidated balance sheets, is \$13.8 million with \$1.9 million short-term and \$11.9 million long-term, excluding the long-term portion of deferred development fee revenue.
-The net gain is being amortized over the ten-year lease terms.
-The Company recorded net rental expense related to CPV of \$19.7 million in 2000, excluding the Jena rental expense included in the one-time charge, and \$18.9 million, and \$6.9 million in 1999 and 1998, respectively.
+The deferred unamortized net gain related to sales of the facilities to CPV at December 30, 2001, which is included in "Deferred revenue" in the accompanying consolidated balance sheets, is \$11.7 million with \$1.9 million short-term and \$9.8 million long-term, excluding the long-term portion of deferred development fee revenue.
+The gain is being amortized over the ten-year lease terms.
+The Company recorded net rental expense related to CPV of \$19.1 million and \$19.7 million in 2001 and 2000, respectively, excluding the Jena rental expense, and \$18.9 million in 1999.